CSU-CompSci-CS163-4/Lab05LogicalGarden/README.md

 ## Step 5: Turning In
 1. Turn in your program files to Zybooks
-2. Show your self-explanation, pseudocode, and tests to your TA (in-person) or submit it online
+2. Show your self-explanation, pseudocode, and tests to your TA (in-person).
+Online students do not have the option to submit their self-explanations.
+They are still highly recommended to complete as they better help your understanding of the code.

 ## Extra Practice (Optional)
 You may have noticed in your testing that there are some things we just assume to be true.
 For example, that the user will enter row 1-3 and not some other number.
 For some extra practice, make a list of the methods that bugs could possibly be introduced, and make some test cases that break the code.